jamunozlab/jamunozlab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Computational physics and data science with a focus on fundamental excitations in solids"
+title: "Computational and scientific machine learning methods for nuclear and atomic matter thermodynamics"
 excerpt: "About me"
 author_profile: true
 redirect_from: